A9home: Details

 The A9home was smaller than the Mac Mini and housed in cobalt-blue aluminium casing, measuring 168 mm × 103 mm × 53 mm in size.
 The machine runs on a 400 MHz Samsung ARM9 processor, has 128 MB SDRAM of main memory and 8 MB VRAM and houses an internal hard disk of 40 GB.
 On the front, it features two USB 1.1 ports, a microphone and a headphones socket.
 On the rear, it has two USB 1.1 ports, two PS/2 ports, 10/100 BaseT network port, a RS-232 serial port and a power connection socket.
-Like the Mac mini, it is powered by an external PSU (5 V, 20 W).
+Like the Mac Mini of 2009 and earlier, it is powered by an external PSU (5 V, 20 W).
 Furthermore, it has a power/reset switch, a status/health indicator and a drive activity indicator LED.
 The A9home is not designed to be internally expanded.

 The A9home could use a program called Aemulor to emulate older 26-bit applications.
 This was originally developed for Castle's Iyonix PC.

 In April 2006, Advantage Six Ltd announced that they were focussing on connectivity in the run-up to that year's Wakefield Show.
 At the show, they demonstrated integrated Bluetooth.
 Although the A9home was officially released for purchase by end users, its custom version of RISC OS 4 remained unfinished.
 As of 2013, RISCOS Ltd closed after failing to release any information in 2012 about when or if the OS will become feature complete.